 The third most notable time I remember wanting to give up my career was when I was turned down for becoming Managing Director at Goldman Sachs.
 This had been my goal for such a long time that it was absolutely heartbreaking to fail at it.
 I began to question every choice that had led me to that point.
 Was I really cut out for this?
 It’s crushing to have the men you idolize telling you that you’re just not good enough.

 I relied heavily on my mentors during this hard time.
 I was so ashamed that I had failed, but their advice and guidance steered me through it.
 I had to dig deep to find the determination to just keep going, and they helped me find it again.
 I’ve been so blessed to have great mentors to get me through the hard times and the failures.

 The one thing I learned from my biggest bombs throughout my career in finance is to just keep going.
 Sometimes, hitting rock bottom leads you to bigger and better things than you could have ever imagined.

-The author is a former Goldman Sachs managing director and blogger at the site What I Learnt on Wall Street.
+The author is a former Goldman Sachs managing director and blogger.

 Photo by Vince Fleming on Unsplash